scheuerell-lab/lab-meeting/2021/10-06/README.md

 * We are into FY2022

-* Mark *thinks* everyone is up-to-date; he'll run a report in DM and follow up with people
+* Mark *thinks* everyone is up-to-date on their training, which includes classes in the near future for a few people; he'll run a report in DM and follow up with people, if necessary

-* Mark, Sarah & Alex completed wildnerness first aid training; Karl & Markus will do so in Nov
+* Mark, Sarah & Alex completed wildnerness first aid training, which was very good; Karl & Markus will do so in Nov